tomsquest/tomsquest.github.io/pages/now.md

 ### January 2025

+- <span class="tag">[book]</span> Finished Yann Le Cun "When the Machine learns".
+IA is so old and so new!
+The future will bring changes!
 - <span class="tag">[blog]</span> Publish a guide/post on Kopia + Scaleway + Object-lock for ransomware protection

 ## 2024